CS 294-92: Analysis of Boolean Functions (Spring 2023)

 Boolean functions are central objects of study in theoretical computer science and combinatorics.
 Analysis of Boolean functions, and in particular Fourier analysis, has been a successful tool in the areas of circuit lower bounds, hardness of approximation, social choice, threshold phenomena, pseudo-randomness, property testing, learning theory, cryptography, quantum computing, query complexity, and others.

-We will study these foundational concepts of Boolean function as well as their applications to diverse areas in TCS and combinatorics.
+We will study these foundational concepts of Boolean function and their applications to diverse areas in TCS and combinatorics.

 Undergraduate students who wish to take this class in Spring 2023 should fill out the following Google Form.